tybradf/tybradf.github.io/README.md

-## Developer Portfolio Landing Page Template
+## Portfolio Landing Page

-Use this template if you need a quick developer / data science portfolio!
-Based on a Minimal Jekyll theme for GitHub Pages.
+This is an introduction to the landing page.

 <img src="images/demo.gif?raw=true"/>